timmyclean/Movies-ETL/README.md

 # Movies-ETL
-Created an aotomated pipeline that takes in new Data
+Created an automated pipeline that takes in new Data.